Emmanuel Rivera Player Props: Diamondbacks vs. Guardians

-On Friday, Emmanuel Rivera (.361 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
-First pitch is at 9:40 PM ET.
+On Sunday, Emmanuel Rivera (.361 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Phillies.
+In his last game he had a hitless showing (0-for-1) against the Phillies.

 Emmanuel Rivera Game Info & Props vs. the Guardians